 We all know it’s true: having an Insta-worthy garden is the source of so much happiness.
 Every homeowner dreams of how to make a million dollar backyard on a budget.

-It’s that tonic for tired eyes when you walk down the stairs first thing in the morning, staring out of the kitchen window as you wait for the kettle to boil.
+It’s that tonic for tired eyes when you walk down the stairs first thing in the morning.
+You stare out of the kitchen window as you wait for the kettle to boil.
 It’s sitting on your deck in the late afternoon, a glass of cool white wine sat comfortably in your hand and the scent of freshly cut lawn filling your nostrils.
-It’s that place to walk your dog before the sun finally drops below the horizon, where you entertain your guests when it’s your turn to barbecue and that place your kids can escape to, desperate to make their imaginations dance and jive.
+It’s that place to walk your dog before the sun finally drops below the horizon.
+There, you entertain your guests when it’s your turn to barbecue.
+Moreover, it’s that place your kids can escape to, desperate to make their imaginations dance and jive.
 It all comes from a landscape that looks like a million dollars.

 The problem is: none of us really wants to spend that much money (or has that much money to spend) on their garden.
 It’s one of life’s great pains.
 But it doesn’t have to be.
 Nope.
 Not at all.
 In fact, you can get a million-dollar garden without spending much more than a handful of dollars.